28 March 2014

 Fourth meeting: Bangkok, 29 September – 1 October 2004

-Major outcomes of the 4 th WG meeting were: 1) conceptual agreement on a draft set of questions for the general disability measure, but wording revisions were required prior to pre-testing; 2) formation of a new work group operating in conjunction with a consultant to develop six implementation protocols for pre-testing the short set of disability measures; 3) begin development of the first extended measurement set; and 4) formation of a new work group on methodological issues.
+Agreement was reached on the following: Conceptual agreement on a draft set of questions for the general disability measure, but wording revisions were required prior to pre-testing; a new workgroup operating in conjunction with a consultant to develop six implementation protocols for pre-testing the short set of disability measures was formed; agreement to start development of the first extended measurement set was reached; and a new workgroup on methodological issues was formed.

 Fifth meeting: Rio de Janeiro, 21-23 September 2005

 Revisions were suggested for the short measurement set, the accompanying rationale, and the implementation protocols.
 A new work group was formed to plan and implement analyses of the WG pre-tests.
 All results pertaining to the six WG questions will be considered by the new work group including the WG sponsored pre-tests, the WHO/ESCAP test, and other testing activities.

 Sixth meeting: Kampala, 10-13 October 2006

 Based on the outcomes of the pre-tests, the WG endorsed the six question set for use in censuses.
 The set comprises questions on four core functional domains (seeing, hearing, walking, and cognition) as well as two additional domains desired by member countries (self care and communication).
 The methodological work group and the data analysis work group merged to continue the detailed analysis of the pre-test data.
 The work group on extended measures was charged with drafting a position paper on the first extended set.